Reduced dynamics for models of pattern formation: Introduction

 \item{ } $\gamma \ge 0$,

 \item{ } For all $u,v\ge 0$, $ b_1v + g_1\ge 0 \mbox{ and } a_2u + g_2\ge 0, $

 \item{ } There exist constants $c_1\ge 0$ and $c_2 >0$ such that $a_1u + b_1v -\gamma uv^2 + g_1\le c_1(1-c_2u)$,

-\item{ } $a_1 + a_2\le 0$ and $b_1 + b_2\le 0$. \end{enumerate} If the properties \ref{P1}-\ref{P6} hold, McGough and Riley can demonstrate several theoretical results, including that all positive solutions to the system remain bounded and smooth for all time.
+\item{ } $a_1 + a_2\le 0$ and $b_1 + b_2\le 0$. \end{enumerate} If the properties \ref{P1}-\ref{P6} hold, McGough and Riley showed several theoretical results, including that all positive solutions to the system remain bounded and smooth for all time.
 This result holds for a domain $D\subset\RR^N$, $N=2,3$, with a piecewise smooth boundary.
+However, we establish all results in two spatial dimensions ($N = 2$).

-The goal of this paper is to demonstrate that the asymptotic behavior of the system of partial differential equations given by \cref{eq:gs} can be effectively monitored by projecting the system onto a finite-dimensional space, known as determining modes.
-For a precise definition of the number of determining modes, we refer to \cref{defn:determining_modes}.
-In fluid dynamics, the number of determining modes is often expressed in terms of the \textit{Grashof number}.
-This number quantifies the ratio of buoyancy forces to viscous forces in a fluid, making it an effective parameter for assessing the balance of forces within the system.
-For more details, see \cite[Section II.13]{foias_book}.
-In our work, we will adopt the same approach, characterizing the number of determining modes using the Grashof number.
-To be more precise, we estimate the number of determining modes using a nondimensional constant, $\Gr$, known as the \textit{Grashof number}.
+The goal of this paper is to show that the asymptotic behavior of the system of partial differential equations given by \eqref{eq:gs} can be effectively monitored by projecting the system onto a finite-dimensional space, known as determining modes.
+For a precise definition we refer to \cref{defn:determining_modes}.

+The results presented here are closely connected to a recent work on a continuous data assimilation algorithm for the Gray--Scott model~\cite{randrianasolo2025discrete}, where synchronization of a nudged solution with the true dynamics was achieved from coarse cell-averaged measurements.
+In that work, feedback is applied only to coarse finite volume grids through an interpolation operator $\mI_H$.
+The present determining modes result provides an alternative characterization of such synchronization: \cref{thm:lambda_main} shows that, once the low modes, corresponding to the observed scales, are controlled, the remaining unobserved high modes decay asymptotically.
+In this sense, the determining subspace in the current work coincides with the set of spatial modes on which feedback or observation must act to ensure recovery of the full Gray--Scott dynamics.
+The two results, therefore, describe complementary aspects of the same mechanism: one from the perspective of dynamical systems theory, the other, more algorithmic, from the perspective of control and data assimilation.

+Beyond data assimilation, the present work is also connected to other approaches that seek finite-dimensional representations of infinite-dimensional dynamics.
+Among the most widely used are the \textit{Proper Orthogonal Decomposition} (POD) and the construction of \textit{Approximate Inertial Manifolds} (AIM).
+Both methods aim to identify low-dimensional structures that capture the long-term dynamics of dissipative partial differential equations.

+In POD, one seeks a finite set of empirical orthogonal modes that optimally represent the energy content of the system; see, for instance, the article by Berkooz, Holmes, and Lumley~\cite{berkooz1993the}, and the later developments summarized in \cite{foias2001navier}.
+The construction of AIM, introduced by Foia\c{s}, Sell, and Temam~\cite{foias1988inertial}, provides a method in which high modes are expressed as Lipschitz functions of the low modes, thereby yielding a finite-dimensional approximation of the global attractor.
+In contrast, the determining modes approach establishes explicit analytical conditions ensuring that a finite set of modes uniquely determines the full dynamics.